WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 #### 11. Take the aukey POWER SUPPLY (any decent power supply will work, but the BACK PLATE is designed with this one)
 ![AUKEY](./pictures/11.jpg)

 #### 11. Place the POWER SUPPLY in the slot of the BACK PLATE like in the pictures below.
-NOTE THE ORIENTATION
+NOTE THE ORIENTATION!
 ![AUKEYM1](./pictures/12.jpg)
 ![AUKEYM2](./pictures/13.jpg)